 In the early afternoons of June, July and August, workers carefully hand-pick jasmine buds when the sun is out and the dew has evaporated.
 Only buds due to bloom that same evening make the cut.
 Workers then store the soon-to-be-flowers in a dry place until the right time draws close.
 Finally, the blossoms open in the cool night air, releasing their signature scent.

 Workers place the flowers into basket trays, then layer them over Tea leaves for the “scenting” process.
 After some hours, the Tea underneath absorbs the fragrance and distinct flavour of jasmine.
 The finished product is, quite simply, exquisite.
-But you probably want to know, “What does Jasmine Tea taste like?”
+But you probably want to know, “What does Jasmine Green Tea taste like?”
 What, exactly, can you expect when you make a cuppa of it?

 The most popular type of Jasmine Tea is, unquestionably, scented Green Tea.
 This will offer delightfully floral notes with grassy undertones.
 Should you choose scented White Tea, then much of the same is true, although with smoother, gentler, and somewhat sweeter characteristics.
 And then, there is standalone Jasmine Herbal Tea, which has less grassiness and more floweriness.

 Differences between varieties don’t stop at their respective flavours.
 Green Jasmine Tea leaves have more caffeine (30-mg per serving) than their White counterparts (15-mg).
-Meanwhile, Jasmine Herbal Tea is 100% void of the stimulant.
+Meanwhile, Jasmine Green Tea is 100% void of the stimulant.
 It ultimately depends on what you want from your infusion.
 Should you need an extra boost first thing in the morning, then you know where to look.
 If not, we also have you covered.

 Jasmine Tea, regardless of the specific type, contains an abundance of vitamins, minerals and other antioxidants.
 These include, but are not limited to, Vitamins A, B, C and D, Manganese, Calcium, Theanine, Potassium, Magnesium, Epigallocatechin Gallate (EGCG) and Zinc.
 They are your vital key to understanding and, in time, with frequent consumption, experiencing Jasmine Tea benefits.